-Despite his constant waving of arms and his stern crossing of arms — watches never really seem to poke their faces out from beneath the stiff shirt cuffs.
-Rest assured, Trump is a busy man and time plays a role in his life just as it does in all of ours, but I’m guessing he doesn’t need a watch to time things — he sort of lives by his own rules (have you noticed?).
-However, he has been seen wearing a Rolex (on a golf course) and potentially a vintage Patek Philippe (at a sports event), and even launched his own Donald Trump Signature Collection of watches back 11 years ago that — thanks to poor quality, lack of design and potentially the fact that no one really wanted a Donald Trump watch — production quickly ceased.
-Trump does hold one thing in common with our first President, George Washington and you can read about that on our Perfect Timing column on Forbes.com.
+As to previous president Donald Trump, it was often difficult to see his watches with the constant waving of arms and stern crossing of arms, but rest assured, Trump has been seen wearing a Rolex (on a golf course) and potentially a vintage Patek Philippe (at a sports event), and even launched his own Donald Trump Signature Collection of watches back nearly 15 years ago.
+However, thanks to poor quality, lack of design and the fact that no one really wanted a Donald Trump watch, production quickly ceased.

-Trump won’t be the first president, though, to have his wrist examined by we watch journalists.
+Trump won’t be the first president to have his wrist examined by we watch journalists.
 Over the years, we have all been interested in what the Presidents wear — or don’t wear.
-While John F. Kennedy wore the Cartier watch his wife bought him, he (smartly) immediately gave away the watch Marilyn Monroe gave him as a gift — never wearing it once.
+While John F. Kennedy wore the Cartier watch his wife bought him, he (smartly) immediately gave away the watch that Marilyn Monroe gave him as a gift — never wearing it once.

 Some president’s shared a love of similar watches, including the Vulcan Cricket.
 Presidents Harry Truman and Dwight D. Eisenhower were seen wearing Vulcain Cricket alarm watches.
 Later, Richard Nixon wore a Vulcain Cricket alarm watch, as did Lyndon Baines Johnson, who also owned and proudly wore a Rolex.
 He was even know to gift Rolex watches to close friends — earning it the nickname the “President” watch.
 Ronald Reagan also wore a Rolex.
 More recently, former President Barak Obama wore a TAG Heuer and a Jorg Gray watch.